panmanio/panmanio.github.io/en/_posts/2022-02-27-netconf-server-without-a-client.markdown

 The solution above does not work when you use password authentication.
 If that is the case we need to provide a command that outputs the password, which can be done with the [SSH_ASKPASS](https://man.openbsd.org/ssh#SSH_ASKPASS) environment variable.
 You may also need to set the [SSH_ASKPASS_REQUIRE](https://man.openbsd.org/ssh#SSH_ASKPASS_REQUIRE) variable to `force` (requires OpenSSH 8.4 or newer, use `sshpass` with older versions).

-I've prepared a small [s.sh](https://github.com/panmanio/panmanio.github.io/blob/main/code/s.sh) script that wraps all the details.
+I've prepared a [small script](https://github.com/panmanio/panmanio.github.io/blob/main/code/s.sh) that wraps all the details.
 It should be used the same as the `ssh` but there should be no timeouts; additionally there is no need to send the client hello message.